DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/baron_krezkov.md

 ## The Entry Requirement (Arc I)
 Dmitri will open Krezk's gates ONLY after the party completes his request: travel to Berez and have Baba Lysaga scry for his missing son Ilya.
 He provides a personal item of Ilya's — a carved wooden horse Ilya made as a child.

-This requires a brief, non-hostile interaction with Baba Lysaga (Month 2, Week 4 — her first meeting with the party).
+This requires a brief, non-hostile interaction with Baba Lysaga (Module 2, Session 4 — her first meeting with the party).

 ---